Healthy Homes Assessment Parkvale

 Fines for Failing to Comply

-As of 1st July 2021, once a new, renewed or varied Tenancy is signed for a Parkvale rental property, all Healthy Homes compliance work must be taken care of by the end of 90 days.
+As of 1st July 2021, when a new, renewed or varied Tenancy is signed for a Parkvale rental property, all Healthy Homes compliance work must be taken care of by the end of 90 days.

-Check out the complete details of the Residential Tenancies Act landlords responsibilities.
+Find the full information on how to apply the Residential Tenancies Act landlords responsibilities.

-What are the reasons why Healthy Homes Compliance so important?
+What is the reason Healthy Homes Compliance so Important?

 healthy homes assessment compliance